What is Asynchronous (aka Async) Communication & Why It Matters

 Balancing synchronous and asynchronous communication allows for both autonomous work and meaningful connections within remote and hybrid teams.

-Synchronous communication is when information or messages are exchanged in real-time.
-A message is shared by a sender, and a recipient simultaneously receives it.
-Examples are often spoken messages, such as meetings or phone calls.
+Synchronous communication is when information or messages between team members are exchanged in real-time.
+A message is shared by a sender, and a recipient simultaneously receives it, requiring both participants to be online at the same time.
+Examples are often spoken messages, such as video conferencing or phone calls.

 Asynchronous communication is the opposite of synchronous.
 Information or messages are not received at the same time as when the sender transmits them.
 There is a delay.
 Examples are often written communication, such as emails or shared document collaboration.

-When to use synchronous vs asynchronous communication is dependent upon the communication objective.
-We’ve created the Placeless Taxonomy to help teams classify work tasks and objectives how difficult they are to achieve asynchronously, moving from the bottom (easiest) to the top (hardest).
+When to use synchronous vs asynchronous communication is dependent upon your communication objective.
+We’ve created the Placeless Taxonomy to help teams classify work tasks and objectives as to how difficult they are to achieve asynchronously, moving from the bottom (easiest) to the top (hardest).

 11 Ways Teams Win by Going Async

-While synchronous connection serves a purpose on every team, professionals must learn asynchronous communication to be effective in remote and hybrid teams.
+While synchronous work and communication serve a purpose on every team, professionals must learn asynchronous communication to be effective in remote and hybrid teams, especially when time zones differ.
 Yet, workers continue to cite ineffective communication as one of the biggest hurdles to widespread remote effectiveness in their organizations.

 Benefits of Asynchronous Communication include: